Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

+- Dallas' games this season have gone over 47.5 points seven of 13 times.

-- Dallas and its opponents have combined to score more than 48.5 points in seven of 13 games this season.
+- Washington has combined with its opponents to score more than 47.5 points in six of 12 games this season.

-- Sunday's total is 1.4 points lower than the two team's combined 49.9 points per game average.

-- The 47.1 combined points per game that these two squads have allowed this season are 1.4 fewer than the 48.5 over/under in this contest.
+- The two teams combine to score 49.9 points per game, 2.4 more than the over/under in this contest.

+- These two squads combine to surrender 47.1 points per game, 0.4 fewer than this contest's over/under.

 Cowboys stats and trends